What does “EVS” mean?

 How could I participate in the standardisation process at the European and international level?

 In most standardisation sectors, a national standardisation organisation organises participating in European and international standardisation processes.
-Therefore, if you would like to participate in European or international standardisation, you should contact the Estonian Centre for Standardisation.
+Therefore, if you would like to participate in European or international standardisation, you should contact the Estonian Centre for Standardisation and Accreditation.
 You can find more information from the section Information for those interested in standard preparation.

 How to stay informed about standardisation activities?